 Vauxhall’s Lusophone community has opened cafés and restaurants, while a ‘village’ of gay bars and nightclubs has also evolved.

 Transport for London completed London’s most distinctive bus station at Vauxhall Cross in 2004, with ‘ski-ramp’ solar panels that power most of the station’s lighting.
-Sadly, there’s now a proposal to knock it down and replace it with a smaller bus station and a pair of extremely tall towers with an 11-storey connecting podium, shown in the centre of the CGI below.
+Sadly, there has since been a proposal to knock it down and replace it with a smaller bus station and a pair of extremely tall towers with an 11-storey connecting podium, shown in the centre of the CGI below.
 Lambeth council’s planning committee approved the Vauxhall Cross Island scheme, by Zaha Hadid Architects, in December 2018.
 However, at the time of writing (February 2022) it’s still unclear what will eventually appear at this site.

 The pleasure gardens crop up frequently in English literature down the centuries – for example, in Vanbrugh’s play The Provok’d Wife (1697), Dickens’s Sketches by Boz (1836–7) and Thackeray’s Vanity Fair (1847–8), although that novel’s Captain Dobbin finds “the Vauxhall amusements not particularly lively.”
 Thomas Hood’s At Shining Vauxhall is one of several poems inspired by the gardens.